Banner image courtesy of Marc Vaillant

 Supplementation Once A Month.

 We have to be careful on this one as many manufacturers claim to have vitamin A, but what they really have is beta-carotene which is that carotenoid that we humans use to convert into retinol.
 We chameleon keepers have that study that, unfortunately, suggests that beta carotene is not effective for us.
 Though this study was done for panther chameleons.
 We do not know how similar chameleons from other genus are.
 So you have to look at the ingredients list to verify that is really in there.
-I will be recommending the Repashy Calcium Plus LoD because it has both vitamin A and relatively low levels of Vitamin D3.
+I will be recommending the Repashy Calcium Plus LoD because it has both reasonable levels of vitamin A and Vitamin D3.
 While we really do not know how much vitamin A is safe, by using the lower dose we have a finer control over how much is being given if we have to adjust our dosage due to individual animal sensitivities.

 A nutrition regimen consisting of Arcadia Earthpro-A, Repashy Calcium Plus LoD, a UV Index of 3, and richly gutloaded feeder insects will provide nutrition for a chameleon over each of its life stages.

 Supplementation is just one component of the nutrition strategy.
 You must also have both a UV Index of 3 and feeder insects that are richly gutloaded for the Chameleon Academy supplementation regimen to work properly.

 The Arcadia EarthPro-A supplement was chosen as the every-feeding supplement because, in addition to calcium and basic B vitamins, it has bee pollen and carotenoids as major components.
 Bee pollen is a natural superfood while these carotenoids are the best chance we have of cracking the mystery of the vitamin A cycle in chameleons.